Olives are a high-fat fruit that are full of beneficial compounds.

 As growers pick them at a very young age, they are small in size and have a soft and slightly citrus sweet taste.

-Producers usually cure Amfissa olives in a sea salt and citric acid brine.
+Producers usually cure Amfissa olives in a brine made with sea salt and citric acid.

 Arauco olives grow in both Spain and Argentina, but they originate in La Rioja in the Arauco region of Argentina.